x-square/analytics/23-10-biases-glossary.md

 ## Law enforcement

 - **Law enforcement bias** refers to the prejudices and discriminatory practices within law enforcement agencies that lead to unequal treatment of individuals or groups.
-This bias can manifest in various forms, such as racial profiling, unequal enforcement of laws, and disparities in policing practices, often disproportionately affecting marginalized communities.
+This bias can manifest in various forms, such as racial profiling, unequal enforcement of laws, and disparities in policing practices, often disproportionately affecting marginalised communities.
     - **Driving while black** refers to racial profiling of African-American drivers, suggesting they may be stopped by police due to racial bias rather than a valid traffic violation.
 It plays on the phrase driving while intoxicated.
     - **Racial profiling** is when someone is suspected or targeted because of their race, rather than individual suspicion or evidence.
 It's often associated with law enforcement and can lead to discrimination against minority groups.
     - **Victim blaming** happens when the person who suffered harm is partly or fully blamed for what happened to them.
 This can be seen in cases of domestic violence and sexual crimes, where victims are sometimes unfairly blamed, especially when they know the perpetrator beforehand.